 Take note that you'll be alternating sides.
 So the seat stringer should be on the outside of the back support but on the inside of the front legs.
 That means the back part of the seat will be about 2" wider than the front.
 This is for decorative purposes and isn't critical.

 16. Glue & Screw the Front Legs & Seat Stringers

 Now, to attach the front legs, we are going to drill pilot holes and use countersinks.
+Use the right types of drill bits to achieve this.
 After making two holes on the top board and only halfway through in the lower ones, you're ready to sink screws in.